numbersense/numbersense/index.rst

 	Numbersense is data science consultancy.

-	We create data products that move organzations from retroactive reviewing their data to predictive and prescriptive analyses that inform how best to deploy scarce organizational capital.
-We have particular expertise in coalating and analyzing  education data regardless of source: student information systems, assessment systems, ed tech and blended learning platforms, and standardized tests.
+	We create data products that move organizations from retroactive reviews of their data to predictive and prescriptive analyses that inform how best to deploy scarce organizational capital.
+We have particular expertise in collating and analyzing education data regardless of source: student information systems, assessment systems, ed tech and blended learning platforms, and standardized tests.

-	We focus on robust analyses using the lastest statistical and machine learning techniques coupled with thoughtful data visualizaitons and custom software tools.
+	We focus on robust analyses using the lastest statistical and machine learning techniques coupled with thoughtful data visualizations and custom software tools.

 .. class:: container